Hot cocoa is made from cocoa powder, but hot chocolate is made from real chocolate pieces melted into milk or cream.

-- Brown sugar (optional, to taste - this will add a butterscotch flavour note to your cup of hot chocolate)
+- Brown sugar (optional, to taste - this will add sweetness and a butterscotch flavour note to your cup of hot chocolate)

 - In sauce pan, combine the milk, the half & half, and any flavourings or spices of your choice (for example, tea bags, lavender, cloves, mint etc. See below for ideas).

 - Remove from heat, cover, and let the flavours infuse for 2 to 5 minutes (longer for a stronger flavour — experiment!)

 - Pour the milk through a strainer into a bowl (if you are not using spices or flavouring, you may skip this step)

 - Return the milk to the sauce pan and return to simmer, stirring constantly, being careful not to let the milk scald.

 - Add the bittersweet chocolate and the sugar; whisk until the chocolate is melted and the mixture is smooth.

 - Pour into mugs and, if you prefer, top with whipped cream, chocolate shavings, or marshmallows.